FIU-SCIS-Senior-Projects/BOLO-Ver-6.0/README.md

 Node/js can be downloaded from https://nodejs.org/en/.
 The Application was ran and tested under Node v4.4.7

 The application is ran from Code/scr/app.js using node.js.
-The
+The exact command is:
+"APP_URL=http://localhost:3000 node app.js"
+while in the src directory

 ## Development Notes